Back to all posts

 BYOR"

 Crafting resilient defenses is essential in protecting against a growing number of malicious threats.
 Organizations across the globe invest significantly in defensive solutions, relying on their capabilities to detect and block adversaries.
-Adversaries and defenders are engaged in an ongoing cat-and-mouse game and as defenders devise new protection strategies, attackers simultaneously innovate novel ways to circumvent these defenses.
-At P.I.V.O.T Security, we believe that understanding the intricacies of these bypass techniques is essential for maintaining robust defense.
+Adversaries and defenders are engaged in an ongoing cat-and-mouse game, and as defenders devise new protection strategies, attackers innovate novel ways to circumvent these defenses.
+At P.I.V.O.T Security, we believe that understanding the intricacies of these bypass techniques is essential for maintaining a robust defense.

-Alright, straight from the P.I.V.O.T's R&D red team labs:
+Straight from P.I.V.O.T's R&D red team labs:

-POC in Action:
+POC in Action

 Background

-A foundational understanding of any system is the key to navigating its complexities and Microsoft's SmartScreen is no exception.
+A foundational understanding of any system is the key to navigating its complexities, and Microsoft's SmartScreen is no exception.
 Let's take a closer look at how SmartScreen operates.
-According to Microsoft Microsoft Defender SmartScreen identifies potentially malicious downloaded apps or installers in two primary ways:
+According to Microsoft, Microsoft Defender SmartScreen identifies potentially malicious downloaded apps or installers in two primary ways:

 Smartscreen warning